-Not only di Snowport return, but it will double in size, giving us more excuses to keep going back so we have a chance to explore everything before it celebrates its last day on December 31.
-There will be over 120 small businesses this year, more than double last year’s count, and 19 food and beverage vendors, also an increase from last year.
+Not only will Snowport return on November 10, but it is double in size compared to prior years, giving us more excuses to keep going back so we have a chance to explore everything before it celebrates its last day on December 31.
+There will be over 120 small businesses this year and 17 new and returning food and beverage vendors.

 Get all of your holiday shopping done at Seaport Boston’s Snowport

-The Holiday Market will host 120+ small businesses from all over, double last year’s lineup.
-According to a recent press release, 66% of the businesses are local and 76% are minority or female-owned.
+The Holiday Market will host 120+ small businesses from all over.
+According to a recent press release, 60% of the businesses are local and 71% are minority or female-owned.
 Some of the new vendor additions to jump for joy about include:

-There will also be returning vendors that you might even recall from last year:
+There will also be returning vendors that you might recall from last year:

-Your gifts will be much cooler than everyone else’s and you’ll encourage small businesses, you can find the full list of vendors on the Snowport website.
 In addition, there will be an expanded dining and entertainment area with enchanting lighting throughout that will get you in the festive spirits.
-Vendor specialties include pierogies, tacos, waffles, porchetta sandwiches, donuts, and much more enjoy in the seated “après ski” themed dining tent.
+Vendor specialties include pierogies, tacos, waffles, porchetta sandwiches, donuts, and much more to enjoy in the seated “après ski” themed dining tent.
 Stay warm with a round of outdoor iceless curling or other large-scale winter games.